Blockchain platforms for content creators will remove the power from platforms and fairly payout to content creators.

 Decentralization as a future of streaming services

-The second reason for decentralized streaming lies in the unlimited power of existing platforms granted by contracts with content creators.
+The second reason for decentralized streaming lies in the power balance, the power is heavy on the side of the platform.
 Within a second, a platform can change the policy, rules of monetization or close any account.
-Moreover, migration to another platform is costly and, in some cases, impossible.

-Nevertheless, one of the top earners on YouTube, famous author Dlive.tv, joined Dlive.tv.
+One of the top earners on YouTube, famous content creator PewDiePie, joined Dlive.tv.
 Recently he announced that in the future PewDiePie gaming would be available only on this blockchain based streaming service.

 But what does this have to do with streaming services?